GeekyDeaks/g29-load-cell/README.md

 From reading around it seems that there is not an agreed set of values for what represents min and max braking.
-Below is a table I took from attaching an AVO directly to the middle pin of the brake potentiometer on my set:
+Below is a table I took from attaching an AVO directly to the middle pin of the brake potentiometer on my set and monitoring the output on the PS4:

 | Level | Voltage |
 |------:|---------|